nestorSag/mlops-lite/README.md

 ![Architecture diagram](other/images/mlflow-server.png)

 This server will register and containerise any models added to this platform.
 You can also use it as an experiment tracking platform.
-The server is accessible through a VPN, which is created and managed by Terraform as part of the platform.
+The UI is accessible through a VPN, which is created and managed by Terraform as part of the platform.
 See the [repo](https://github.com/nestorSag/terraform-aws-mlflow-server) for access instructions.

 ## Integrating a new model